Iris are pretty spectacular. They originate from the Mediterranean and Middle East.

 Dividing Bearded Irises

-- Ideally divide bearded irises 6 weeks after flowering – around the end of August.
+- Ideally divide 6 weeks after flowering – around the end of August.
 This allows plants to re-establish and settle before winter.

 - When you dig up the larger established clump, cut fans of growth on root sections with a sharp knife or secateurs.
-Each section should be at least 6 inches (15cm) long with fan growth of leaves.
-Cut away 2/3 of the leaves on each cutting to reduce wind rocking until the plant has re-established.
+Each section should be at least 6 inches (15cm) long with a fan growth of leaves.
+Cut away two-thirds of the leaves on each cutting to reduce wind rocking.

-- Tall bearded iris should be placed a minimum of 12 inches (30cm) apart.
+- Tall bearded iris should be placed at least 12 inches (30cm) apart.